Phase portraits and the bifurcation set for the three-vortex interaction system: Local and global bifurcations

-The quadratic term vanishes because $\tr D\mathbf{F}\equiv0$ and the constant term vanishes because the determinant~\eqref{detDF} vanishes when $h_X=h_Z=0$.
-This always has one eigenvalue $\lambda=0$.
-The other two eigenvalues indicate linear stability if $\gamma_2>0$ (inside the circle) and instability if $\gamma_2<0$ (outside the circle).
+The quadratic term vanishes because \(\tr D\mathbf{F}\equiv0\) and the constant term vanishes because the determinant~\eqref{detDF} vanishes when \(h_X=h_Z=0\).
+This always has one eigenvalue \(\lambda=0\).
+The other two eigenvalues indicate linear stability where \(\gamma_2>0\),inside the circle, and instability where \(\gamma_2<0\), outside the circle.

-\subsubsection{Collinear configurations}
+\subsection{Collinear configurations}

-On all collinear configurations, $Y=0$, so that $\dv{X}{t}$ and $\dv{Z}{t}$ identically vanish by Eq.~\eqref{XYZdot}.
-Thus, such configurations must satisfy both $\dv{Y}{t}=0$ and the rank-one condition~\eqref{rankoneXYZ} with $Y=0$.
-These are both rational equations in $X$ and $Z$; thus, their roots satisfy polynomial equations.
+On all collinear configurations, \(Y=0\), so that \(\dv{X}{t}\) and \(\dv{Z}{t}\) identically vanish by Eq.~\eqref{XYZdot}.
+Such equilibria satisfy both \(\dv{Y}{t}=0\) and the rank-one condition~\eqref{rankoneXYZ} with \(Y=0\).
+These are both polynomial equations in \(X\) and \(Z\). \footnote{\(\dv{Y}{t}\) is a rational function, but we require that its numerator, a polynomial, vanishes.} We may eliminate \(X\) from this system by computing the \emph{resultant} of these two polynomials using Mathematica, as described in~\ref{sec:resultant}, yielding the condition